totaldebug/totaldebug.uk/_posts/2015-07-29-mikrotik-openvpn-server-with-linux-client.md

 set certificate=firewall.35.176.61.220 cipher=aes256 default-profile=default-encryption enabled=yes
 ```

 This tells the device that we want to use our certificate we created and imported earlier along with AES256 Ciphers, there are more ciphers available however at the time of writing AES256 was the most secure available.
-We are also selecting **default-encriotion** profile, we will configure this in more detail later.
+We are also selecting **default-encryption** profile, we will configure this in more detail later.

 We now need to add an OpenVPN interface to the Mikrotik.
 You can have multiple OpenVPN Server profiles running under the same server.
 They will all share the same certificate, but each may have different configurations.
-Below we create the first porfile:
+Below we create the first profile:

 ```sh
 /interface ovpn-server